Entries from October 2008 ↓

 What was the secret to success?
 Lots and lots of practice, self-editing, parent input, revising, rewriting, and polishing during our homeschooling years, followed by five years of countless essays and papers for college and grad school.
 No magic wand produced this kind of fruit, but diligence and perseverance in the face of struggle did.

-Ben will be the first to tell you he’s still not immune to the frustrations that accompany writing.
-From time to time he crumples papers, loses focus, procrastinates, and suffers from bouts of writer’s block—we all do!
+Ben will be the first to tell you he’s not grown immune to the frustrations that accompany writing.
+From time to time he still crumples papers, loses focus, procrastinates, and suffers from bouts of writer’s block—we all do!
 But as you watch his writing mature and improve year by year in content, structure, style, vocabulary, and mechanics, I pray you gather hope and courage to carry on.

 6th grade: Usualy my room is prity clean, some times I fourget to clean up my messes.
 My room wold be neater if I put away my toys.

 7th grade: I am confident beacouse our leader, Goliath, the campion fighter from Gath, he is over 9 feet tall a fighting man since his youth.
 He is going to chalange the Israelites again.
 All right!
-They are finly sendin some one to fight him. (rough draft)
+They are finly sendin some one to fight him.

 8th grade: Whipped around the corner with amazing velosity, our car rushes through the icy water.
 Looking over my dad’s sholder, I can see the tunel entrance up ahead.
 Surprised and frightened, I suddenly feel the bobsled drop from under me as it swerves dangerously into a secret tunel.